Benign breast lumps

 If you're pregnant

-If you're pregnant, your breasts will change while your baby is developing, to get ready for breastfeeding.
+During pregnancy, your breasts will change in size and texture.
+This gets your body ready for breastfeeding.
 Your breasts may get bigger and feel sore and tender.
 Sometimes, benign breast lumps can develop or get bigger when you’re pregnant.
 Or a lump that was already there may be hidden as your breasts get bigger.

 The most common breast lumps during pregnancy are: